top of page

 From left to right: European Paliament junior ambassadors Eddie Cadywould and Oskar Cylo, seen giving a student a ballot.

-For both of these ballots, there was a ballot for students, which were on white paper and ballots for teachers and other staff members, on purple paper.
-This allowed the results of students and staff to be analysed separately, allowing us to see if there were any differences between age groups.
+For both of these ballots, there were separate ballots for students (on white paper) and teachers and other staff members (on purple paper).
+This allowed the results of students and staff to be analysed separately, allowing us to see if there were any differences between them.

-As part of the election, every party produced several posters advertising their key policies and even attacking other parties.
+As part of the election, every party produced several posters advertising their key policies and attacking other parties.
 These were put up by the polling station, which was located in the Hub, one of the main spaces in the college which is very popular with students.
-As part of this, EPAS student Eddie Cadywould made a ballot box inspired by the five main parties, which EPAS student Jessica Obi decorated.
-The actual polling station itself was also organised by Eddie Cadywould, Jessica Obi as well as Freya Wiggins.
-In addition, an exit poll was set up using a QR code, organised by EPAS students Crystal Holyome and Oskar Cylo, allowing us to see before counting the ballot how people felt about the election, their main concerns and more details on the trends between gender, age and who voters voted for.
+As part of this, EPAS student Eddie Cadywould build a ballot box inspired by the five main parties, which EPAS student Jessica Obi decorated.
+The actual polling station itself was organised by Eddie Cadywould, Jessica Obi and Freya Wiggins.
+In addition, an exit poll was set up using a QR code, organised by EPAS students Crystal Holyome and Oskar Cylo, allowing us to see before counting the ballot how people felt about the election, their main concerns and more details on the trends between gender, age and who students voted for.

 Election posters on a table and board include "Vote Labour," "Reform UK," and "Vote Conservative."
 Includes vibrant colors and text.